 Do this first:

-- Calibrate monitor (if you can)
+Calibrate monitor (if you can)

-- Decide output:
+Decide output: Web: sRGB

-- Print: often AdobeRGB/CMYK depending on printer
+Print: often AdobeRGB/CMYK depending on printer

-- Use neutral viewing conditions (avoid very warm room lighting)
+Use neutral viewing conditions (avoid very warm room lighting) Turn on histogram and clipping warnings in RAW software

-For e-commerce, color accuracy can be more important than “pretty.”
+For e-commerce , color accuracy can be more important than “pretty.”

 7) RAW development (foundation stage)